paasovaara/nes-zapper/README.md

 NES, NES Zapper and Duck Hunt are trademarks of [Nintendo](http://www.nintendo.com/) corporation.

 All of the source code found in this project are licensed under the [MIT license](LICENSE).
+Some of the assets might be licensed under different terms.
+Those assets and their licenses are detailed  [here](LICENSE-EXT-ASSETS).

-License does NOT include any of the artwork found in the project folders, which are modified screenshots of the original Duck Hunt game.
+Licenses do NOT include some of the artwork found in the project folders, which are modified screenshots of the original Duck Hunt game.
 The assets are used here as non-essential part of this non-profit research project and are treated as fair use.